froeschel/azure-notes/notes.md

 ### Blob Storage
 * Three different type of blobs `Block Blob` (optimized for uploading large amounts of data), `Append Blob` (optimized for appending data e.g. logs) and `Page Blob` (optimized for VHDs.
 * Blob storage offers 3 different access tiers: Hot [frequently accessed], cool [infrequently accessed] and archived [for long term backup].
+* Access tiers are only available in `General Purpose V2` storage account types.
+* Hot is cheap in access and more expensive in storage, where archived is expensive in access and cheap in storage.
 * Files can be moved by CLI, AzCopy or by using client library.
 * A file in blob storage has metadata and properties.
 Metadata is user generated (docType, docClas) and properties are system generated (LastModified, BlobType).
 * One can set metadata on a blob with following command `PUT https://myaccount.blob.core.windows.net/mycontainer/myblob?comp=metadata`.